Saint of the Day for April 11

 Forced to flee to Hungary, Boleslaus supposedly spent the rest of his life as a penitent in the Benedictine abbey in Osiak.

-Saints John the Baptist, Thomas Becket, Thomas More and Stanislaus are a few of the prophets who dared to denounce corruption in high places.
+Saints John the Baptist, Thomas Becket, Thomas More, and Stanislaus are a few of the prophets who dared to denounce corruption in high places.
 They follow in the footsteps of Jesus himself, who pointed out the moral corruption in the religious leadership of his day.
-It is a risky business: “Let the one among you who is without sin be the first to throw a stone…” (John 8:7b).
+It is a risky business.